sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 * Commitment to improvement in writing and creative work.
 * Ability to be open and responsive to appropriate feedback.

-The above criteria will be used to assess your enagement with the creative exercises (as reflected in your notes).
-In addition, compositional criteria will also be used to evaluate your composition (as shown in your `draft.md` document), as follows:
+The above criteria will be used to assess your engagement with the creative exercises (as reflected in your notes).
+In addition, compositional criteria will be used to evaluate your composition (as shown in your `draft.md` document), as follows (in percentages):

 ##### 80 − 100
 Excellent: the use of language is pleasing and vigorous.
-The writing invites reading; the work is well-crafted and grammatically flawless.
+The writing invites reading; the work is well-crafted and grammatically polished.
 The author is perceptive.

 ##### 76 − 79
 Very good: the use of language is generally correct.
 There may be a need for further editing.
-This could be in the presentation of the work (style, voice, characterisation, plot, point of view), or in the language (diction, grammar, usage, spelling, punctuation) — but the writing is involving.
+This could be in the presentation of the work (style, voice, characterization, plot, point of view), or in the language (diction, grammar, usage, spelling, punctuation) — but the writing is involving.

 ##### 72 − 75
 Good: the author has created a composition with substantial content and without any serious errors in tone or narration.
 Problems with creative shaping and delivery may occur, and there may be a further need for learning the mechanics of language use, but generally, the problems do not interfere with the reader’s appreciation of the work.

 ##### 68 − 71
 Compositions with repeated errors in grammar, usage or punctuation will result in a grade of no higher than 71 regardless of the proficiency and imagination demonstrated in the creative aspects of the work.
 On the other hand, compositions with no problems in grammar, usage or punctuation may not receive a grade higher than 71 if they fail to demonstrate an understanding of the challenges (of style or voice, for example) involved in writing in the genre.

 ##### 64 − 67
 Satisfactory: this writing shows constrained use of language (either in the creative shaping and delivery of content or in repeated errors in grammar punctuation, diction and usage), and the treatment of the material has not resulted in sufficient depth.
 The writing is potentially interesting, and a revision may improve the composition.

 ##### 60 − 63
 This meets the minimum criteria of the assignment without in any way exceeding it.
 There are repeated errors such as spelling mistakes, sloppiness or a lack of depth to the writing.

 ##### 56 − 59
 Below average: the writing is difficult to read because of inappropriate delivery or repeated grammatical errors or both.
 Furthermore, the idea may not be appropriate for the form.
 This grade does not permit students to pursue another course for which the graded course was a prerequisite.

 ##### 50 − 55
 Fail: the author fails to understand the nature of creative writing or has not tried.

 # Due Dates